 - Some people who we believe to be our ancestors aren’t really related to us

-Most of us genealogists strive to make sure that our research is accurate, and accuracy is one reasons that many people who are interested in family tree research decide to take DNA tests.
+Most family tree researchers strive to make sure that our research is accurate, and accuracy is one reasons that many people who are interested in family tree research decide to take DNA tests.
 Whether or not you think accuracy really matters, it is interesting to ponder how far back you can realistically (and accurately) build a family tree.

 How far back is it possible to go in genealogy?